plandex-ai/plandex/README.md

 - 🏗️ Go beyond autocomplete to build complex functionality with AI.
 - 🚫 Stop the mouse-centered, copy-pasting madness of coding with ChatGPT.
-- 🔄 Tighten the feedback loop between programmer and AI.
 - 📑 Manage context efficiently in the terminal.
 - ⚡️ Ensure AI models always have the latest versions of files in context.
 - 🪙 Retain granular control over what's in context and how many tokens you're using.